Abheeshskurup/MD5-checksum-generator/README.md

 # MD5-checksum-generator
-The repository contains code changes for generating checksum corresponding to a text file.
+The repository contains code for generating checksum corresponding to a text file in java.